Soup Heaven – Pea And Mint

-I love soup.
-I think I might have said that somewhere before!
 Pea and mint soup is delightfully simple and can be made quickly and simply with ingredients you probably have in your kitchen most of the time.

 Although fresh peas straight from the pod and fresh mint leaves from your garden are ideal, this soup can also be made with frozen peas and dried mint.
 So you have a nutritious soup that you can make at any time.
+And at very low cost.

 Pea and Mint Soup can be made from fresh ingredients but it can equally made with ingredients you probably have in your cupboards or fridge

 Serve the soup on its own, or may be with a swirl of cream and yoghurt.
 It is also delicious with a bit of grated cheese.
-Serve of course with some great tasting bread – home made or good bread from a bakery.
+Best of course with some great tasting bread – home made or good bread from a bakery.

-Pea And Mint – Easy, Low Cost Vegetable Soup
+Easy, Low Cost Vegetable Soup

 Soup Makes Great Packed Lunch

 In the autumn and winter, soup is ideal to take in a thermos flask for lunch in the office or at school.
-It is nutitious, low fat and full of vitamins, as well as taste.
+It is nutritious, low fat and full of vitamins, as well as taste.
 Pea and Mint so is colourful too with that delightful fresh greenness!

-I use fresh mint leaves.
+If possible use fresh mint leaves.
 Mint plants are very easy to grow and its great to have a handful of mint leaves available to add to peas, potatoes and indeed Pea and Mint Soup.

 Because you can use frozen and store cupboard ingredients this is an all year round soup and is a great fall back if you fancy soup but have no other vegetables available, apart from frozen peas in the freezer.